odeblic/asset-management/README.md

 In reality, this seldom happens because we never have this possibility.
 However, even if we could bet with such  probability, would it be a good bet ?

-Let's have a look on a different situation where the probabilities are well known and easily calculable : the gambling games !
+Let's have a look on a different situations where the probabilities are well known and easily calculable : the gambling games !
 Casinos, cards, dices, etc.

 ## These programs